franklinbrooks/Joes-Cocktail-Confections/README.md

 - Run npm start from terminal.

 ### Code Example: Creating an Order
 When the newOrder route is requested, user's log in status is checked.
 Upon authentication, user's order is added to their own personal shopping cart.
+The create order portion of new order route creates a record in the order table.

 ```javascript
 /* Creating Order - Add to Order Button  */